click to add this site to your favourites

 LET IT BE KNOWN .....

 .....
-FROM SEPTEMBER 1939, UNTIL AMERICA ENTERED THE WAR IN 1941, THIS SMALL ISLAND NATION BRAVELY STOOD ALONE IN THE DEFENCE OF LIBERTY, JUSTICE AND DEMOCRACY AGAINST THE MIGHT OF HITLER FASCISM, NEITHER DID THEY WAVER AS THE NAZI LUFTWAFFE RELENTLESSLY BLITZED OUR CITIES KILLING MANY CIVILIANS, A DEDICATED WAR MEMORIAL SERVES TO REMIND US TO ALWAYS REMAIN VIGILANT IN SAFEGUARDING THIS HARD WON FREEDOM, ALL NATIONS HAVE A DUTY TO WORK TOGETHER IN BUILDING A LASTING PEACE, HELPINGTO PROTECT THE ENVIRONMENT, REGARDING ALL LIFE AS SACROSANCT, ABOVE ALL, HELPING TO CREATE A HEALTHY, HAPPY, PROSPEROUS AND SUSTAINABLE FUTURE FOR THE GENERATIONS TO COME...
+FROM SEPTEMBER 1939, UNTIL AMERICA ENTERED THE WAR IN 1941, THIS SMALL ISLAND NATION STOOD ALONE AS THE LAST BASTION OF FREEDOM AND DEMOCRACY IN EUROPE, NOR DID THEY WAVER AGAINST THE FULL MIGHT OF HITLER FASCISM AS THE NAZI LUFTWAFFE RELENTLESSLY BLITZED OUR CITIES KILLING MANY CIVILIANS.
+A DEDICATED WAR MEMORIAL SERVES TO REMIND US ALL OF THE HEROIC SACRIFICES MADE IN THE DEFENCE OF LIBERTY AND JUSTICE, TO ALWAYS REMAIN VIGILANT IN SAFEGUARDING THIS HARD WON FREEDOM, NATIONS OF THE WORLD HAVE A MORAL DUTY TO WORK TOGETHER IN BUILDING A LASTING PEACE, RESPECTING ALL LIFE AS SACROSANCT, PROTECTING THE ENVIRONMENT, AND ABOVE ALL, WORKING TO CREATE A HEALTHY, HAPPY, PROSPEROUS AND SUSTAINABLE FUTURE ON EARTH FOR THE GENERATIONS YET TO COME .....

 " LEST WE FORGET ! "